shipshapecode/website-nuxt/blog/posts/ember-2019.md

 to go.
 We redesigned a few things, removed some cruft, and started working toward supporting Octane, but Ember Inspector could still really use a full redesign, and should incorporate many of the long requested features, as well as pull in anything that would be nice to have from Vue and React DevTools.

+### New APIs for Ember Inspector

+Ember Inspector uses a lot of private APIs, and many specific version checks to coax the data needed out of Ember, so we can display it.
+There has been a lot of discussion about providing public APIs for components, that would tell Inspector all about the component, its arguments, etc. This would both allow us to remove some of the private API usage and ensure we continue to get all the data we need, long term, since it would be public, supported API.

+### Modernize Design

+We have been slowly redesigning Ember Inspector to make things more modern, but there is still more to do.
+We should redesign the whole thing, from the top down, to match the new look and feel of Ember, and the Ember website design.
+This will give us one cohesive look and feel for all things Ember and increase brand cohesiveness.

+### Make Configurable

+Ember Inspector currently offers no way to configure features.
+We could allow configuration for things like hiding or showing only the tabs you are interested in, switching the layout from tabs on the left to tabs on the top, toggling dark vs light mode, and many other potentially configurable things.

+## Summary

+I am very excited for the future of Ember!
+We continue to iterate towards aligning with modern concepts, while still staying true to the heart and soul of Ember.